Interacting Bose gas across a narrow Feshbach resonance: Introduction

-In particular, for a bose gas across a narrow Feshbach resonance, one can qualitatively estimate the effect of energy dependent scattering length as following.
-Since the chemical potential $\mu$ is the lowest energy to excite a single particle out of the condensate, the typical two-body scattering energy can be estimate as $E\sim2\mu$.
+In particular, for a Bose gas across a narrow Feshbach resonance, one can qualitatively estimate the effect of energy-dependent scattering length as follows.
+Since the chemical potential $\mu$ is the lowest energy to excite a single particle out of the condensate, the typical two-body scattering energy can be estimated as $E\sim2\mu$.
 As a result, the effective interacting strength should be determined by $a_s(2\mu)$ instead of the zero energy scattering length $a_s(0)$.
-In this paper, we consider a particular case $\nu_r>0, a_{bg}>0$ and a schematic plot of $a_s(E)$ is shown in Fig. \ref{asE}.
+In this paper, we consider a particular case $\nu_r>0, a_{bg}>0$, and a schematic plot of $a_s(E)$ is shown in Fig. \ref{Fig1}.
 In this case, the function $a_s(E)$ decreases from $a_s(0)>0$ to 0 as energy $E$ increases from 0 to a critical value $E_c$.
-At fixed magnetic field if one increases the density, the chemical potential $\mu$ will increase according to Eq. (\ref{LHYwidemu}) such that $a_s(2\mu)$ decrease which tends to prevent $\mu$ from further increasing.
+At a fixed magnetic field, if one increases the density, the chemical potential $\mu$ will increase according to Eq. (\ref{LHYwidemu}) such that $a_s(2\mu)$ decreases which tends to prevent $\mu$ from further increasing.
 As a result, we expect that $\mu$ may saturate to $E_c/2$ as the density increases which leads to a nearly zero inverse compressibility.
-In the following, we will show that above qualitative analysis is correct based on a meanfield plus Gaussian fluctuation calculation.
-We will provide a modified low density expansion for the equation of state which can be seen as a generalization of Eq. (\ref{LHYwide}) that applies to bose gases across either wide or narrow Feshbach resonances.
-The effect of energy dependent scattering length on varies thermodynamic properties will be investigated systematically.
+In the following, we will show that the qualitative analysis above is correct based on a mean-field plus Gaussian fluctuation calculation.
+We will provide a modified low-density expansion for the equation of state which can be seen as a generalization of Eq. (\ref{LHYwide}) that applies to Bose gases across either broad or narrow Feshbach resonances.
+The effect of energy-dependent scattering length on various thermodynamic properties will be investigated systematically.

 Our paper is organized as follows.
-In Sec.\ref{sec:level2}, we introduce our model for a spinless bose gas across narrow Feshbach resonance and adopt the path integral method approach to obtain the thermodynamic partition function \cite{pathIM} .
-In Sec.\ref{sec:level3} we present mean-field results on thermodynamic properties in detail and show the effect of energy dependent scattering length on both uniform and trapped systems.
-In Sec.\ref{sec:level4}, we calculate the Gaussian fluctuation correction to the results obtained in Sec.\ref{sec:level3} and show that including Gaussian fluctuation does not qualitatively change the meanfield results.
-In Sec.\ref{sec:level5}, we summarize our main findings and conclude the paper.
+In Sec. \ref{sec:level2}, we introduce our model for a spinless Bose gas across a narrow Feshbach resonance and adopt the path integral approach to obtain the thermodynamic partition function \cite{pathIM} .
+In Sec. \ref{sec:level3} we present the mean-field results on thermodynamic properties in detail and show the effect of energy-dependent scattering length in uniform systems.
+In Sec. \ref{sec:level4}, we calculate the Gaussian fluctuation correction to the mean-field results which does not show qualitative changes.
+In Sec. \ref{sec:level5}, we investigate density distributions for a trapped Bose gas.
+In Sec. \ref{sec:level6}, we summarize our main findings and conclude the paper.